cta-observatory/protopipe/docs/mva/index.rst

   according to the run number, e.g. training data will be N% of the first runs (sorted by run numbers) and test data will be the remaining runs.
 Really easy to improve with scikit-learn.
-But I wanted to keep the information about evt_id and the obs_id in order to combine tha data and produce diagnostic plot at the level of event (not implemented yet), which is more complex that what scikit does.
+But I wanted to keep the information about evt_id and the obs_id in order to combine the data and produce diagnostic plot at the level of event (not implemented yet), which is more complex that what scikit does.
 * Implement event-level diagnostic.
 * To train the energy estimator, the Boosted Decision Tree method is hard-coded.
+* For the diagnostic, in both case we might want to implement diagnostics at the level of events but for this we need to link the event Id with the observation Id as well as the image parameters to split and combine the model output.
+It needs some thoughts...

 Reference/API
 =============